tarsil/saffier/docs/migrations/migrations.md

 ```

 Now we need to make sure the models are accessible in the application for discovery.
 Since
-this example is based on Esmerald scaffold, simply add your `User` model into the
+this example is based on Ravyn scaffold, simply add your `User` model into the
 `my_project/apps/accounts/__init__.py`.

 ```python title="my_project/apps/accounts/__init__.py"